komorebidev/time/README.md

 # Worklog
-A dedicated repository for recording daily tasks.
-This serves as a worklog.
+For recording tasks and schedule.

-Click on the year and corresponding month "md" file to view.
+Click on the year and corresponding month file to view.